byteoffset/tamarillo/README.md

 ```
 npm run build
 ```
 Ready to use.
-Directory `dist` and file `tiny.less` should be created.
+Directory `dist` and file `tamarillo.less` should be created.

-### Build tiny.min.css
+### Build tamarillo.min.css
-To create `tiny.min.css` file, please run:
+To create `tamarillo.min.css` file, please run:
 ```
 npm run build-cleancss
 ```

 ### Dynamic compilation
-In case when you would like to start development and get your changes in `tiny.css` just in time, please run:
+In case when you would like to start development and get your changes in `tamarillo.css` just in time, please run:
 ```
 npm run start
 ```